rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 ![][multilanguage_12]

-Let's say you have a copy of an article for each language.
+Let us say you have a copy of an article for each language.
 You can assign these using the **Associations** area of the article editor.
 For example, if you have a single article that would act as your language-specific home page, these should all be associated with each other here.

 ## Step 5: Enable Unicode URL Aliases